How to Fill Out the Member Import Spreadsheet

 - There is only one person per email.

 - There are no duplicate emails.
-(Sorting the column A to Z makes this easier.)
+(Sorting the columns A to Z makes this easier.)

-- Membership types, add-ons, and discount codes are congruent with those that are in the software for your space.
+- Memberships, add-ons, and discount codes are congruent with those that are in the software for your space.

 - The Parent Membership email is for Shared Memberships only.
 Additional members of the shared membership should include the email of the member who is paying for that membership in the 'parent membership' column.
 The person who is paying for the membership does *not* need their own email in the parent membership email column (it can be left blank).